solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 ## Obtaining system information - Psutil library

 Go language has a lot of 3rd part libraries that we can use instead of writing own functionality.
-Retrieving system information is quite common for any developer and in golang ecosystem we could easily found library that offers easy-to-use cross platform api.
+Retrieving system information is quite common task for any developer and in golang ecosystem we could easily find library that offers easy-to-use cross platform API.
 For our plugin we will use [gopsutil](https://github.com/shirou/gopsutil).

 What we need is retrieving: